Nuttybarr/Nuttybarr/README.md

-- 👋 Hi, I’m @Nuttybarr
+- 👋 Hi, I’m Johnathan
-- 👀 I’m interested in poopin farting
+- 👀 I’m interested in Computational Biology
-- 🌱 I’m currently learning potty training
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on pop
+- 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me toilet
+- 📫 How to reach me: 2023JohnathanMo@gmail.com

 <!---
 Nuttybarr/Nuttybarr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.